MartinezAgullo/rl-exercises-gymnasium/README.md

 Improved logging.

 ### rl16_cart_pole_nn_2_layers.py
 Adding additional hiden layer like in [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602).
-As expected, the [rewards now](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/docs/rl16/rl16_steps_per_episode.png) are much better than the [previous](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/docs/rl15/rl15_steps_per_episode.png).
+As expected, the [rewards now](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/docs/rl16/rl16_steps_per_episode.png) are much better than the [previous](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/docs/rl15/rl15_steps_per_episode.png) ones.
+Nevertheless, some inestabilies are observed.
+These inestabilies could be done to the fact that since the agent is moving forward, the next state will be very similar to the current one.
+Training a NN on a stream of highly correlated data can lead to instability and poor performance, as the network gets stuck in local minima.
+This will be latter soved in [rl18_cart_pole_experience_replay.py](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/rl18_cart_pole_experience_replay.py).

+### rl17_cart_pole_nn_2_layers.py
+The same [Cart Pole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) as in [rl16_cart_pole_nn_2_layers.py](https://github.com/MartinezAgullo/rl-exercises-gymnasium/blob/main/rl16_cart_pole_nn_2_layers.py) but with better hyperparameters.

+### rl18_cart_pole_experience_replay
+To alleviate the problems of correlated data and non-stationary distributions, we use an ([experience replay mechanism](https://apps.dtic.mil/sti/tr/pdf/ADA261434.pdf)) which randomly samples previous transitions, and thereby smooths the training distribution over many past behaviors.
+Instead of training on experiences in the order they occur, the agent stores them in a data structure called a replay buffer.